anulax1225/skamkraft/README.md

 ## Norm
 * ``` ; ``` at the end of each line.
-* snack_case for functions and variables.
+* snake_case for functions and variables.
 * UpperCamelCase for Classes.
-* all in english.
+* Whole project in English.